paulross/skiplist/docs/source/design.rst

 Memory Management
 --------------------------------------

 Memory management is pretty simple in a skip list.
-Essentially it is no more complicated than a singly linked list and every node is created and deleted at level 0.
+Essentially it is no more complicated than a singly linked list as every node is created and deleted at level 0.
 The duplicate pointers at higher levels can be ignored.

 ===========
 Code Layout